arienugroho050396/EDA-for-Telco-Customer-Churn/README.md

 [*here you can download the cheatsheet*](https://www.kaggle.com/blastchar/telco-customer-churn)

-Here i try to simply visualize and doing Exploratory Data Analysis for Telco Customer Churn.

 ## Introduction
 "Predict behavior to retain customers.
 You can analyze all relevant customer data and develop focused customer retention programs."
 [IBM Sample Data Sets] Content
 ## Technical